 Same-sex relationships do not reflect that cosmic mystery, and thus by their very nature signify something other than the gospel.
 The question of what repentance looks like in this case is to flee immorality (1 Cor.
 6:18), which means to cease such sexual activity in obedience to Christ (1 Cor.
 6:11).
 A state or church decree of these relationships as marital do not make them so.

-Instead, our response ought to be a vision of marriage defined by the gospel, embodied in local congregations.
+Instead, when it comes to divorce, homosexuality and the church, our response ought to be a vision of marriage defined by the gospel, embodied in local congregations.
 This means preaching with both truth and grace, with accountability for entering marriages and, by the discipline of the church, for keeping those vows.
 We don’t remedy our past sins by adding new ones.